Biigajiiskaan: Indigenous Pathways to Mental Wellness

 Yet many Indigenous people are reluctant to come to hospital for treatment, fearful of discrimination and maltreatment after generations of systemic discrimination created by government policies including Canada’s residential school system and Indian hospitals.
 These experiences have led to the loss of language, culture, a sense of safety and community.

-The program aims to address immediate mental health needs as well as intergenerational trauma and violence experienced by many Indigenous people.
-Biigajiiskaan recognizes systemic racism as well as institutional trauma caused by residential schools and Indian hospitals and validates the loss of Indigenous identity, knowledge and culture.
+The program aims to address immediate mental health needs as well as intergenerational trauma and violence experienced by Indigenous people.
+Biigajiiskaan recognizes systemic racism as well as institutional trauma caused by residential schools, Indian hospitals, and other institutions and validates the loss of Indigenous identity, knowledge and culture.
 The program creates a more positive experience for Indigenous people, within the health care system, by reinstating the importance of Traditional Healing.

-By providing culturally-safe and accessible mental health care to Indigenous peoples through an Indigenous lens, Biigajiiskaan creates connections with and beyond the Western-notion of mental wellness, and seeks ways to support community through relationships with the self, land and all of creation.
+By providing culturally safe and accessible mental health care to Indigenous peoples through an Indigenous lens, Biigajiiskaan creates connections with and beyond the Western notion of mental wellness and seeks ways to support the community through relationships with the self, land and all of creation.
 It is through this holistic approach that Biigajiiskaan will improve the experience and quality of care that Indigenous patients and families receive.
-By dismantling the barriers of distrust and bridging Traditional Healing and Western modalities, Atlohsa Family Healing Services and St. Joseph’s Health Care London have the ability to transform the mental wellness design and service delivery model.
+By dismantling the barriers of distrust and bridging Traditional Healing and Western modalities through a two-eyed seeing approach to care, Atlohsa Family Healing Services and St. Joseph’s Health Care London have the ability to transform the mental wellness design and service delivery model.

 1. What is Biigajiiskaan?